Zanricca02/Prompt-Vault/README.md

 ---

 ## Overview
-Prompt Atelier is a structured collection of high‑quality prompts for AI models, organized by use case and designed for quick copy‑paste reuse and easy adaptation.
+Prompt Vault is a structured collection of high‑quality prompts for AI models, organized by use case and designed for quick copy‑paste reuse and easy adaptation.
 It emphasizes clarity, consistency, and portability across providers and model versions.

 ## Highlights